Cutoff for the Swendsen-Wang dynamics on the complete graph: Introduction

 From an algorithmic perspective, for a Markov chain like the SW dynamics that exhibits cutoff at $c(\beta,q) \log n$, knowing only the asymptotic mixing time, e.g., that $\tau_{\rm mix}^{\mathrm{SW}} = \Theta(\log n)$, is insufficient in practice, since simulating the dynamics for say $\frac{c(\beta,q)}{2} \log n$ steps, is guaranteed to result in a sample with total variation distance close to $1$.

 We conclude this introduction with some brief remarks about our proof and techniques.
-We construct a refined, multi-phase coupling that converges to a pair of configurations with roughly the correct (expected) number of vertices in each spin class.
+We construct a multi-phase coupling that converges to a pair of configurations with roughly the correct (expected) number of vertices in each spin class.
 (In the mean-field setting when $\beta > \bS$, under the stationary distribution $\mu$, there is one dominant spin and all other spins are assigned to roughly the same number of vertices.)
 Our coupling gradually contracts the distance to this type of configuration over two phases: first to a linear distance and then to within $O(\sqrt{n})$ distance.
 The second phase determines the leading order of the mixing time.
-Earlier analyses (e.g.,~\cite{galanis2019swendsen}) used simpler arguments that yield the $O(\log n)$ mixing time bound; such arguments treat step deviations ``pessimistically'' and cannot provide the sharper bound we derive here.
-Our analysis carefully accounts for how deviations are amortized over time (i.e., we show that early fluctuations do not matter as much).
+Earlier analyses (i.e.,~\cite{galanis2019swendsen}) yield the $O(\log n)$ mixing time bound but treat step deviations ``pessimistically'' and cannot provide the sharper bound we derive here.
+Our analysis carefully accounts for how deviations are amortized over time and account for the fact that early fluctuations do not matter as much.

 An innovation of the present argument is the use of a $q \times q$ projection to a partition $\{V_1,\dots,V_q\}$ of $V$ at \emph{low temperatures}.
 This projection contains information about the number of vertices assigned each spin in each $V_i$ and its convergence is known to imply that of the SW dynamics due to the symmetry of the mean-field model.
-This idea was used before in~\cite{cuff2012glauber,LNNP,galanis2019swendsen} but in the high-temperature $\beta < \bs$ setting where the percolation steps of the SW dynamics result in sub-critical random (sub)graphs with trivial connected component structures.
-In the $\beta > \bS$ regime, we must contend with the existence of a linear-sized connected component and how it is distributed in the partition $\{V_1,\dots,V_q\}$.
+This idea was used before in~\cite{cuff2012glauber,LNNP,galanis2019swendsen} in the high-temperature $\beta < \bs$ setting where the percolation steps of the SW dynamics result in sub-critical random (sub)graphs with trivial connected component structures.
+In the $\beta > \bS$ regime, we must account for the existence of a linear-sized connected component and how it is distributed in the partition $\{V_1,\dots,V_q\}$.
 To address this, we have an additional step in our analysis in which we argue that the fraction of vertices assigned each spin in each $V_i$ coalesces to the overall fraction of vertices with that spin in the full configuration before the full configuration reaches a typical spin count (i.e., before the end of second phase of the coupling).
 This additional guarantee allows us to design the required coupling.

 \begin{remark} As mentioned earlier, the mixing behavior of the SW dynamics described in~\eqref{eq:mt} is tightly connected to the order-disorder phase transition of the mean-field model which we describe next for completeness.
 This phase transition occurs at the {critical} value $\beta = \bc(q)$, where $\bc(q)=q$ when $q = 2$ and